davorg/dmp/chapters/chapter05.md

 	}

 which may be a little easier to follow.
-For each line in the file, we split the line wher- ever we see one or more white space characters.
+For each line in the file, we split the line wherever we see one or more white space characters.
 We then create an anonymous array which is a copy of the array returned by split and push the reference returned by the anonymous array constructor onto an @file.

 Also implicit in this line is our definition of a word.
-In this case we are using Perl’s built-in \\s character class to define our word separators as white space charac- ters (recall that split uses \\s+ as the delimiter by default).
+In this case we are using Perl’s built-in \\s character class to define our word separators as white space characters (recall that split uses \\s+ as the delimiter by default).
 Your application may require something a little more complicated.